-This program is offered over six hours, and is typically held over two sessions or a full day.
+This program is typically offered over six hours, held over two sessions or a full day.

 - Two Session Course time: two sessions of three hours- times are flexible.

 - Note: We can adjust our times based on group preference.

 - Groups of 1-3- $129.00

 Please contact us to discuss your group of 10+

 Learn to paddle your canoe effectively and safely with a partner or solo.

 To introduce the novice paddler to paddling with a partner in shelter calm waters.
 To introduce basic land and water rescue techniques.